-The fund can claim a deduction under Division 43 for an
+The fund can claim a deduction under Division 43 for an income year only if it:

-- owns, leases or holds part of a construction expenditure
+- owns, leases or holds part of a construction expenditure area of capital works

 - incurred the expense, and

 - uses the building to produce income.

 The area the fund owns, leases or holds is called 'your area'.